-The bottom line: if you’re not already, it’s time you took TikTok seriously.
-This guide will walk you through how to create a TikTok marketing strategy.
-It’ll cover who uses the platform and how to set yourself up with a business account.
-To wrap things up, we’ll go through how other ecommerce companies use the platform - which should give some ideas you can use to sell your own products on TikTok.
+The bottom line: if you’re not already, it’s time to take TikTok for ecommerce seriously.
+This guide will walk you through how to create a TikTok ecommerce strategy.
+We’ll cover why you should use the platform, setting yourself up with a business account and how to create your brand’s TikTok Shop.
+To wrap things up, we’ll leave with content ideas from other DTC businesses.

 Then the rest is up to you!
 You never know, it could be the next channel you add to your ecommerce marketing strategy.

 4 reasons TikTok is good for ecommerce

 The short answer: yes.
 Social commerce is booming and TikTok will become an increasingly important part of it.
 In 2023 a staggering 1.7 billion monthly users are on the platform, making it one of the most popular social media apps around.
 And it’s an influential purchase driver, with 49% of users saying the social platform helped them decide whether to buy a product.

 Still not convinced?
 Here’s 4 reasons why the social media platform is important for ecommerce:

 TikTok's algorithm prioritises content that captures users' attention quickly.
 This means that small ecommerce businesses can have the chance of creating viral content and reaching a wider audience.

 2. Users love TikTok Shopping